rsyslog/rsyslog/source/compatibility/v3compatibility.rst

 right at the start of your rsyslog.conf.
 This will use the previous format.
-Please note that the name is case-sensitive and must be specificed exactly as shown above.
+Please note that the name is case-sensitive and must be specified exactly as shown above.
 Please also note that you can of course use any other format of your liking.
 To do so, simply specify the template to use or set a new default template via the
 $ActionFileDefaultTemplate directive.
 Keep in mind, though, that